Pinterest Hidden ImagePinterest Hidden ImagePinterest Hidden Image

 • My Review: โ˜…โ˜…โ˜…โ˜…โ˜†

-The Great Believers is another book that made a huge impact on me.
+The Great Believers is another book that has had a profound impact on me.
 It hasn’t left my mind since I read it a few years ago.

 Set amidst the AIDS pandemic of the 1980s and 1990s, it exquisitely weaves the beauty of art and what remains together with the tragedies of friends and lovers dying off one by one.